Whistleblowing

 If what is reported concerns a crime, a report will be made to the Police Authority.

-The whistleblowing law applies not when reporting classified information or certain information related to national security.
+The Whistleblower Act does not apply to the reporting of security classified information or certain information related to national security.

 Where the conditions are met, the reporting person receives protection in the form of a discharge, prohibition of obstructive measures and reprisals.
 The discharge has certain limitations, e.g. it does not entail the right to disclose documents.
 Anyone who commits an offense by reporting or obtaining information is not protected.

-The employer is obliged to establish reporting channels and procedures for reporting and follow-up.
-You can read more in the law (2021:890) on the protection of persons reporting wrongdoing.
+The employer is required to establish reporting channels and procedures for reporting and follow-up.
+You can read more in the Act (2021:890) on the protection of persons who report misconduct.

-Omegapoint Group has engaged the company Lantero to handle the reporting.
-In addition to receiving the reports, their task also includes confirming that the report has been received, following up on what has been reported and providing feedback on actions.
-The person handling a follow-up case is subject to a duty of confidentiality.
+Omegapoint Group has engaged the company Lantero to manage the reporting process.
+In addition to receiving reports, their responsibilities include confirming receipt, following up on reported matters, and providing feedback on actions taken.
+Anyone handling a follow-up case is bound by a duty of confidentiality.

 Your identity is handled with 100% anonymity.
 Your identity will not be revealed without your consent.